JDBDT/jdbdt/src/site/markdown/DB.md

 	DB db = database(...);
 	db.enable(Option.LOG_ASSERTION_ERRORS, Option.LOG_INSERTIONS);

-Currently, the available options relate to logging and statement polling, discussed below.
+The available options relate to logging and other features, discussed below.

 ### Logging
 <a name="Logging"></a>

-For debugging purposes or report generation, trace output for JDBDT operations may be written to a [JDBDT log](Logs.html).
-At creation time, no logging options are enabled, and the internal log writes to `System.err`.
-Subsequently, logging options may be set selectively using `enable` (as in the snippet above) or all at once using `enableFullLogging()`, and the output log may be changed using `setLog`.
+For debugging purposes or report generation, trace output may be written to a [log file](Logs.html).
+At creation time, by default, the `DB.Option.LogAssertionErrors` option is set, and log output is set to `System.err`.
+Subsequently, logging options may be enabled/disabled (as in the snippet above), and the output log may be changed using `setLog`.
+The `enableFullLogging()` convenience method enables all logging options at once.

 	import org.jdbdt.JDBDT.*;
     import org.jdbdt.DB;